tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% docs prep_ptp_scores_by_user_historical %}

-Takes scores from ptpt_scores, ptpf_scores, ptpl_scores and combines using the following logic to consturct each user's score over time.
+Takes scores from ptpt_scores, ptpf_scores, ptpl_scores and combines using the following logic to construct each user's score over time.

 The rules for de-duplication of scores are: